Dabolus/polymer3-webpack-starter-kit/README.md

 - Latest Polymer 3 preview
 - Components split into component class, styles and templates.
 No more huge files with mixed content!
 - TypeScript with TSLint preconfigured, so that you can write reliable, high quality code
+- Using SCSS by default.
+Write less, do more!
 - Lazy-loading using the brand new [JavaScript dynamic import syntax](https://developers.google.com/web/updates/2017/11/dynamic-import)
 - Shared styles and custom iconset, just like the original [PSK](https://github.com/Polymer/polymer-starter-kit)
 - Automatic service worker generation using [Workbox](https://github.com/GoogleChrome/workbox)